 Photo courtesy of We Got This Seattle.
 Photographer: Theodore Bickel, ICHS

 Almost a year into the COVID-19 pandemic, we are indebted to essential workers who’ve stocked and sold us groceries, tended our dental and medical issues, removed trash, put out fires and taught our children.
-So, how do we repay the people who hazard their own health to keep society up and running?
+So, how do we repay the people who risk their own health to keep society up and running?

 For medical workers — and the wider community — the most important gift we can give is to continue wearing masks and keeping our distance from others.
 But if you’re looking for ways to show your appreciation beyond helping stop the spread of the coronavirus, we’ve curated few ideas.

-2. Feed frontline workers
+2. Feed frontline workers.

 Consider a contribution to We Got This Seattle, which Ellen Kuwana started in March 2020.
-She began by delivering Pagliacci-donated pizzas to UW’s virology lab personnel processing COVID-19 tests.
+She began by delivering Pagliacci-donated pizzas to UW virology lab personnel who were processing COVID-19 tests.
 Her organization and mission have expanded to feed everyone involved in caring for COVID-19 patients from healthcare workers to cleaners.
 Select from various donation tiers to send sustenance to our healthcare heroes.
 Frontline Foods, a national organization with a Seattle chapter, also welcomes donations to nourish medical staff at more than 25 local sites.

-3. Make masks
+3. Make masks.

 When essential workers get precious time off, the last thing many of them want to do is cook.
 A meal delivery service gift card will allow them to receive pre-measured ingredients along with recipes to whip up their own nutritious dishes.
-Consider Home Chef, Sun Basket for meal kits and Freshly for fully cooked meals that only need to be reheated.
+Consider Home Chef, Sunbasket for meal kits and Freshly for fully cooked meals that only need to be reheated.

-5. Give blood
+5. Give blood.

 Old fashioned thank-you cards and signs are simple, sweet gestures and easy to purchase or make yourself.
-Involving the kids will model appreciation and get them off screens for a little while: a win-win project.
+Involving the kids will model appreciation and get them off those screens for a little while: a win-win project.